 Another thing that creates a problem in a round wireless speaker design is the portability.
 Round speakers that can’t rest on anything other than a flat surface don’t make the smartest choice on a day out.

 Harman Kardon also works on Samsung devices such as their soundbars or even rear speakers like SWA-8500S, which is why our experts have nothing but the highest expectations for both wireless speakers.
-Much to our pleasure, both the Onyx Studio 3 and Onyx Studio 2 match up well.
+Much to our pleasure, both the Onyx Studio 3 and Studio 2 match up well.

-The bass produced from both Harman Kardon Onyx Studio wireless speakers is enough to impress even the pickiest audiophiles.
+The bass produced from both Harman Kardon Onyx Studio line of wireless speakers is enough to impress even the pickiest audiophiles.
 Not many Bluetooth speakers can offer this amount of bass.
 So if you aren’t too concerned about the portability, our team is sure you will be happy with the audio quality.

 However, one thing does set them apart.
-When you are moving the speakers around the house, the Onyx Studio 2 will pause when you plug it back in but the Onyx Studio 3 will provide a seamless experience.
+When you are moving the speakers around the house, the Studio 2 will pause when you plug it back in but the Studio 3 will provide a seamless experience.

 Harman Kardon Onyx 3 and Onyx 2 Drivers

 The power rating for each of these drivers is 15 watts, which means they total to 60 watts of output.
 This is way lower than the power rating of Logitech Z407 with 80 watts.
 However, for a speaker of this size and design, it’s very impressive.
-If you are looking for great sound to pump at a high volume, these speakers would not disappoint.
+If you are looking for great sound to pump at a high volume, these two speakers would not disappoint.

 Both speakers have a wireless design that is great for portability around the house.
 Just like Bose Soundlink 3 and JBL Xtreme with wireless connectivity, you can sync them to stream music from multiple mobile devices.
-If you like convenience, you will like the Harman Kardon Onyx line including the Studio 2, Studio 3 and Studio 4.
+If you like convenience, you will like the Harman Kardon Onyx line including the Studio 1, Studio 2, Studio 3 and Onyx Studio 4.